makandra/katapult/README.md

 destroyed between test runs, you'd need to `cd ../../aruba/katapult_test_app` after each test.

+When fixing issues in the generated app, make a commit in the app first.
+When you've fixed it, the diff will show you what you need to port back to katapult.

 ### Typical errors
 - Timeout error because of a script waiting for user input
 - Executing (bash) commands in the test application without resetting the